Latest News

 The terrible condition of extreme poverty in 1833 France that challenged FerdrickOzanam and his friends into founding our society seem to be very much with us today.
 However, we realize that we cannot employ the same methods used in service to the poor in the 17th century forever.
 As society changes, even the mode of effective service to the poor must change.
 We must aim at greater impact by moving from feeding the poor to empowering them as much as possible.
 Yet you cannot empower others if you are not empowered yourself.
 Our conference has thus taken a bold step towards empowerment by aiming at engaging in agriculture and such other business ventures as will sustain our service to the poor and facilitate their empowerment.

 St Vincent De Paul invites you on the occasion of our feast day to donate generously towards the empowerment of the powerless.
-Remember the words of Our Lord Jesus Christ “whatsoever you do to the least of these my brethren, that you do unto me”.blank
+Remember the words of Our Lord Jesus Christ “whatsoever you do to the least of these my brethren, that you do unto me”.

 We invite you to rejoice with us on this special feast day, that is being celebrated on Sunday, the 29th of September, 2019.